mit-acl/gym-collision-avoidance/docs/pages/use_cases.rst

 Instructions
 -------------------

 #.
-Create a new |Policy| sub-class (can use :class:`~gym_collision_avoidance.envs.policies.NonCooperativePolicy.NonCooperativePolicy` as an example)
+Create a new |InternalPolicy| sub-class (can use :class:`~gym_collision_avoidance.envs.policies.NonCooperativePolicy.NonCooperativePolicy` as an example)

-   * If necessary, add a submodule containing your helper methods that were written for some other environment (see Python-RVO2 as an example)
+   * If necessary, add a submodule containing your helper methods that were written for some other environment (we use a :code:`Python-RVO2` submodule, for example)
    * Implement the :code:`find_next_action` method of your new policy
    * Import your new policy at the top of :code:`test_cases.py` and add it to the :code:`policy_dict` (e.g., add :code:`'new_policy': NewPolicy`)